19 Dec Liability and Business Holiday Parties

 - Do not make it mandatory.
 Another good way to clarify the party as an after-work function.

 - Do not talk about business at the party.
 Save the end-of-the-year speech for the office next week.
 Talk about other topics instead.

 - Leave specific holiday traditions out.
 Do not risk offending anyone and just have a good time!

-Your holiday party should be one that your employees remember for good things, not bad.
+Your holiday party should be one that your employees remember for all the good memories they made, not the bad.
 Have a great time and enjoy yourself at your company holiday party!